TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-12-create-weird-fun-phpstan-rules.md

 id: 430
 title: "Create Weird Fun PHPStan Rules like Nobody's Watching"
 perex: |
     There are 2 ways to use PHPStan.
-Use native levels, official extensions and raise the level from 0 to 8.
-This is good start, it often requires enormous work and brings must-have value.
+You can use native levels, and official extensions and raise the level from 0 to 8.
+This is a good start, but it often requires enormous work and brings must-have value.

-    There is also 2nd way: I wanted PHPStan **to be more fun, more tailored to unique projects I work with**.
-That's why I made [symplify/phpstan-rules](https://github.com/symplify/phpstan-rules) - package that just crossed 6 200 000 downloads.
-One the most used PHPStan extension apart official ones.
+    There is also a 2nd way: I wanted PHPStan **to be more fun and more tailored to the unique projects I work with**.
+That's why I made [symplify/phpstan-rules](https://github.com/symplify/phpstan-rules), a package that just crossed 6 200 000 downloads.
+It is one of the most used PHPStan extensions apart from official ones.

-    I put all fun and practical rules there, and often they prove to be useful to others too.
+    I put all the fun and practical rules there, and often they prove to be useful to others too.

-    But today I want you to move from end-user to **a creator**.
+    But today I want you to move from end-user to **creator**.
 ---